groton-school/course-planning-tool/README.md

 - Create Google Groups to represent CCO and SC (ideally not receiving email, etc. Nothing matters other than membership from the perspective of this script.)
 - Create a shared drive to hold the project (CCO and SC have Viewer access)
 - Create a spreadsheet (doesn’t have to be on the shared drive) from [Course Planning Data schema](./schema/sheets/Course%20Planning%20Data.xlsx) (includes named ranges, sheets, functions, etc.)
-- Populate the Historical Enrollment, Advisor List, and Course Lists sheets of the Course Planning Data sheet from Blackbaud queries of the same name (easiest is to use [Blackbaud to Google Lists](https://github.com/groton-school/blackbaud-to-google-lists), which requires a little setup of its own – at Groton it’s already deployed to the workspace)
+- Populate the Student Enrollments, Student List, Faculty List, Advisor List, and Course Lists sheets of the Course Planning Data sheet from Blackbaud queries of the same name (easiest is to use [Blackbaud to Google Lists](https://github.com/groton-school/blackbaud-to-google-lists), which requires a little setup of its own – at Groton [it’s already deployed to the workspace](https://kb.groton.org/tc/acad-tech/gwao/blackbaud-to-google-lists/))
 - Create a Spreadsheet from the [Course Plan Template schema](./schema/sheets/Course%20Plan%20Template.xlsx) (includes named ranges, again, doesn’t necessarily have to be on the shared drive)
 - Update the Parameters sheet of the Course Planning data spreadsheet with…
   - CCO and SC group emails